jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-The challenge is to convert that raw node into this code.
 That's a multi-step process.
 Here's a rough pipeline of how Codegen does it:

 :::